meshenger-app/meshenger-android/README.md

 - audio and video calls
 - encrypted communication
-- database backup and encryption
+- database backup
 - add custom addresses to reach contacts

 ## Documentation

-CupLink exchanges the contact name, public key and MAC address via QR-Code.
-The MAC address is used to create an IP address to connect to clients.
+CupLink exchanges the contact name, public key and IP address via QR-Code.
+An IP address to connect to clients.
 This does not even need a DHCP server.
 The exchanged public key is used to authenticate/encrypt signaling data to establish a [WebRTC](https://webrtc.org/) session that can trasmit audio and video.

 Details can be found in the [Documentation](docs/Documentation.md) or in the [FAQ](docs/faq.md).